mayank4G/mayank4G/README.md

 ## Hi 👋 I am Mayank!

 I am a Developer who is passionate about stuff Data Science and Machine Learning.
-I an looking for opportunities in Data Science.
+I am looking for opportunities in Data Science.

 - 🔭 I’m currently working on a Project which is developed using Danjgo framework.